 What DNA Is Tested?

 Typically, drug tests using urine samples can detect drug use within the past week, or longer if the person taking the test is a regular drug user.
 Urine sample drug tests are often temperature tested to ensure that the sample has not been tampered with.
 While urine sample drug tests can be done at home, the sample must be sent to a lab for verification.
 These tests are usually the least expensive option.

 Testing saliva for drugs can usually determine drug use in the past few days.
-However, saliva tests are more reliable for detecting Methamphetamine and Opiate usage and less effective for detecting marijuana usage.
+However, saliva tests are more reliable for detecting Methamphetamine usage and less effective for detecting marijuana usage.
 Saliva tests can also detect recent drug use than other tests.

 Testing hair allows the testing agency to detect drug usage over a much longer period prior to the test than other testing methods.
 Although, hair tests may have difficulty detecting drug usage in the last week.
-Certain drugs such as opiates will remain in hair longer than other substances, and it may be difficult to tell how long ago the drug use was as well as the duration of drug use when compared to other tests.
+Certain drugs will remain in hair longer than other substances, and it may be difficult to tell how long ago the drug use was as well as the duration of drug use when compared to other tests.